ali-aljufairi/BIBF-AI/common_md/Exploratory Data Anaylis.md

   - **Polar Plot**: A polar plot is a type of 2D plot that shows data in polar coordinates.

-  - **Contourf Plot**: A contourf plot is a type of 2D plot that shows filled contours.

   - **3D Surface Plot**: A 3D surface plot is a type of 3D plot that shows a surface.

-  - **3D Wireframe Plot**: A 3D wireframe plot is a type of 3D plot that shows a wireframe.

   - **3D Bar Plot